How important is vitamin D?

 No one is suggesting that people fry on a beach.
 But many scientists believe that “safe sun,” 15 minutes or so a few times a week without sunscreen is not only possible but helpful to health.

-Vitamin D occurs naturally in salmon, tuna and other oily fish, and is routinely added to milk.
+It also occurs naturally in salmon, tuna and other oily fish, and is routinely added to milk.
 However, diet accounts for very little of the vitamin D circulating in blood.

 Supplements contain the nutrient, but most use an old form — D-2 — that is far less potent than the more desirable D-3.
 Multivitamins typically contain only small amounts of D-2 and include vitamin A, which offsets many of D’s benefits.
 There is more and more evidence supporting the need for Vitamin D3, so if you are taking supplements check that you are getting the right kind of Vitamin D, as normal vitamin D pills might not raise vitamin D levels much at all.

-Government advisers can’t even agree on an RDA, or recommended daily allowance for vitamin D. Instead, they say “adequate intake” is 200 international units a day up to age 50, 400 IUs for ages 50 to 70, and 600 IUs for people over 70.
+Government advisers can’t even agree on an RDA, or recommended daily allowance.
+Instead, they say “adequate intake” is 200 international units a day up to age 50, 400 IUs for ages 50 to 70, and 600 IUs for people over 70.
 I have read various contradictory results, so I think it is safe to say we need to make sure we are getting regular natural doses of vitamin D for our health.
 Many scientists think adults need 1,000 IUs a day.
 Some research suggests 1,500 IUs might be needed to significantly curb cancer.

 How vitamin D may do this is still under study, but there are lots of reasons to think it can: